 I rise from bed and quietly go down the hall to my office, hoping not to wake my husband.
 I turn on the computer and tap my feet impatiently as my computer tries to warm up.
 I open the document, and on the third page, I spot Waldo.
 Waldo is the typo that is desperately trying to hide from.
 Holding back my screams of horror, I fix Waldo and continue reviewing each page with a pedantic eye.
 I make it to page 49 and notice an orphan, not the child kind, but the ones that are lonely words left on a page all by themselves.
 Again, a quick fix.

 My eyelids get heavy, and the pages begin to blur.
 I am no longer useful at reviewing as I am scared that I might click the wrong key and blow up the document.
 I hit save for the twenty-night time and shut down my computer.
 After all, I am pretty sure that my computer could also use a night off.

 I tiptoe back to bed and check the time on my phone.
 Great!
 I have another hour before it’s time to get up and head to the printers.
 I decided that I might as well start getting ready to face the day.

 Printing is always stressful, yet it is rewarding at the end of the day when I can look back at the beautiful document that we produced.
 The magazine quality pages staring back at me look crisp and clear with plenty of white space to balance the page.
 The document is only 100 or so pages yet so many hours went into perfecting it.

-The traffic home is already getting heavy and I decide it is time to pack up and leave before I spend the night on the 101 Highway.
-One more quick check of my emails and I will be on my way home.
-The emails have slowed down now, only three new ones.
-Two emails thanking me and my team for our hard work and another with a new RFP release.
+The traffic home is already getting heavy, and I decide it is time to pack up and leave before I spend the night on 101 Highway.
+One more quick check of my emails, and I will be on my way home.
+The emails have slowed down now, with only three new ones.
+Two emails thanking my team and me for our hard work and another with a new RFP release.
 It’s a good thing that I didn’t start to plan a personal life.